-- Present/share information on what was heard with decision-makers. - Report how public input influenced the process to decision-makers.

-- Summarize key themes of public comments in staff reports to policy committees. - Notify participants when reporting how public input influenced the process and/or when sharing information on what was heard. - Use e-newsletter articles to report back to participants. - Post comments, key themes and how feedback influenced the process online.
+- Present/share information on what was heard with decision-makers and members of the public. - Report on how public input influenced the process to decision-makers and members of the public. - Summarize key themes of public comments in staff reports to policy committees. - Notify participants via presentations, email and/or e-newsletter when reporting how public input influenced the process and/or when sharing information on what was heard. - When partnering with community-based organizations, report back to organization leaders about how public input influenced the process. - Post comments, key themes and how feedback influenced the process online.